2026 Universal Orlando Planning Guide

 Express Pass

 The regular version allows you to skip the line once per eligible attraction in either park, and costs $90 to $350 per person depending on the date.
-Universal Express Unlimited offers line-skipping privileges, as the name suggests, an unlimited number of times per attraction, and costs between $100 and $380 per person.
-Even at its most expensive, Genie+ at Walt Disney World costs under $40 per person.
+Universal Express Unlimited offers line-skipping privileges, as the name suggests, an unlimited number of times per attraction, and costs between $150 and $400 per person.
+Even at its most expensive, Lightning Lane Multi-Pass at Walt Disney World costs under $50 per person.
 So, what’s the difference?
 Well, a lot.

 If you really want Express Pass, staying at an on-site hotel that offers Express Pass with your stay is absolutely the way to go.
 Unlimited Express Pass is available at the Universal Premier category resorts–meaning Royal Pacific, Hard Rock Hotel, and Portofino Bay–which are Universal’s most expensive hotels.
 Honestly, this is the only way we’ve ever “bought” Express Pass–we couldn’t justify the cost any other way.